tfeldmann/organize/README.md

 Some highlights include:

+- Free and open source
+- Works on macOS, Windows and Linux
 - Safe moving, renaming, copying of files and folders with conflict resolution options
 - Fast duplicate file detection
 - Exif tags extraction